ajk77/EyeBrowserPy/README.md

 ### Deployment

-Annotate your web interface as follows:
+Annotate your web interface as follows: <br />
-*Each container (e.g. a div) must have a known id or be part of a class so that they can be identified via jQuery.
+* Each container (e.g. a div) must have a known id or be part of a class so that they can be identified via jQuery.
-*Container locations are returned as as a comma separated list of container_id, top edge, left edge, bottom edge, right edge, next_container_id, ...
+* Container locations are returned as as a comma separated list of container_id, top edge, left edge, bottom edge, right edge, next_container_id, ...
-*Optional, containers are only returned if they are displayed within the bounds of a larger container.
+* Optional, containers are only returned if they are displayed within the bounds of a larger container.
 This is recommended if many containers are scrolled off screen.
-*For static containers that contain a scroll bar, the scroll position can be returned instead.
+* For static containers that contain a scroll bar, the scroll position can be returned instead.
-*The browser must be full screen for pixel locations to be accurately mapped to the output stream of the eye tracking device.
+* The browser must be full screen for pixel locations to be accurately mapped to the output stream of the eye tracking device.

 #### Note